anthony-halim/dotfiles/README.md

 ## ✨ Features

-The functionalities that are integrated within this repository stems from my workflow and usages.
+The functionalities that are integrated within this repository stems from my [workflows](#workflows).
 If any of these circumstances is similar to yours, feel free to use or adopt the idea!

+#### Workflows

 <details>
   <summary>Cross-platform</summary>